ghas-lab-templates/exercises/module-3.md

     - **All repositories without configurations**

 12. For this exercise, we will instead select the specific repositories under our org by using the `Apply configurations` section, where we will select all repositories _EXCEPT_ the **mono** repository.
 13. After selecting the other repositories, click the `Apply configuration` drop down menu and select the configuration you created in the previous lab, `Code Security - Basi.
-Finally click on `Apply` (this wilCodeQL scan for all the eligible repositories under this org).
+Finally click on `Apply` (this will trigger CodeQL scan for all the eligible repositories under this org).

 > [!IMPORTANT]
 > Do not apply the security configuration to the **mono** repository.